hatamirais/hatamirais/README.md

 🚀 Random Developer | Indonesia

-Self-taught developer focused on mobile development with Flutter.
+Self-taught developer focused on mobile development with Flutter and backend stuff with Golang

 **Topics of Interest**
 - Flutter